vmwhoami/ibworkout-next/README.md

 ## About

 A side project for a fitness trainer.
-Built with Next Js.
-The form is sent through a node js (express) API hosted on Heroku.
-I am using SendGrid and node mailer to send the email.
+Built with Next.js.
-I used framer motion for the animations.
+I used Framer Motion for the animations.

 ![screenshot](animation.gif)